 - You may contact the Community Reach Center Consumer Representative for assistance reporting a complaint or initiating a grievance.
 Your complaint may be filed verbally by calling Community Reach Center's Consumer Representative at (303) 853-3547.
 You may also submit your grievance in writing by requesting the Consumer Grievance Form from any staff. - You may request staff assistance in completing the form, if needed.
 Instructions for submission are provided on the form. - The investigating Consumer Representative will be available to assist you in resolving grievances and will have no involvement in your clinical or regular care. - You will not be penalized in any way for filing a complaint.
 No adverse action should result from filing grievances.
-You shall not be discharged from treatment services during a grievance procedure, unless continuation of services poses a risk to you or others, or treatment goals are met. - If you are dissatisfied with the outcome of a grievance or you have concerns about your care, you may also contact the following organizations: - The Behavioral Health Ombudsman Office of Colorado at 303-866-2789 or via email ombuds@bhoco.org - a.
-The Behavioral Health Ombudsman Office of Colorado at 303-866-2789 or via email ombuds@bhoco.org - b.The Colorado Department of Healthcare, Policy, and Financing at 1-800-221-3943 - c.
-The Behavioral Health Administration (BHA) at 303-866-7400 - d.
-If you have Colorado Medicaid, contact 720-744-5134 - e.If your provider is licensed by DORA, contact the Department of Regulatory Agencies (DORA) at 303-894-7855 or 1-800-886-7675 or email DORA_Customercare@state.co.us - f.
-Your insurance carrier
+You shall not be discharged from treatment services during a grievance procedure, unless continuation of services poses a risk to you or others, or treatment goals are met. - If you are dissatisfied with the outcome of a grievance or you have concerns about your care, you may also contact the following organizations: - The Behavioral Health Ombudsman Office of Colorado at 303-866-2789 or via email ombuds@bhoco.org - The Colorado Department of Healthcare, Policy, and Financing at 1-800-221-3943 - The Behavioral Health Administration (BHA) for all services provided by CRC.
+Please contact the Behavioral Health Administration at 303-866-7191, via email at CDHS_BHA_complaint@state.co.us, or through mail: - Behavioral Health Administration Attn: Complaints 710 S Ash St. Suite C140 Denver, CO 80246 - If you have Colorado Medicaid, contact 720-744-5134 - If your provider is licensed by DORA, contact the Department of Regulatory Agencies (DORA) at 303-894-7855 or 1-800-886-7675 or email DORA_Customercare@state.co.us - Your insurance carrier.